 While beginners can learn specific surgery techniques using a virtual reality system, experienced surgeons can improve their existing skills when virtually conducting complicated procedures.

 The company behind Osso VR offers a software package that creates a virtual operating room for such VR platforms as Oculus Rift/Touch and HTC Vive.
 Their target audience includes surgeons, medical students, as well as medical device manufacturers and their sales teams.

 One of the drawbacks of VR surgery simulators based on the post-operational measurements analytics is that they cannot provide medical trainees with qualified feedback in real-time.

 Students understand how successfully they have conducted a procedure only after they complete a virtual operation and a system generates measured metrics.

-Therefore, ImmersiveTouch took a step further and offered its revolutionizing solution.
+Therefore, ImmersiveTouch took a step further and offered its revolutionizing solution using virtual reality.

 Its surgical simulators come with a special pod that allows surgeons to interact with a three-dimensional computer-generated model through haptic instruments.

 These instruments provide trainees with visual, tactile, force, and audio feedback on each their move.
 They have the high-pixel-density graphics that provide students with a realistic sense of the procedure in real time.

 Its solution has both head and hand tracking systems with a high-resolution stereoscopic display.
 Its design ensures a more comfortable work compared to typical desktops.

 The ImmersiveTouch system consists of specific hardware and high-performance software that offers a unified application programming Interface (API) to maintain both haptics and graphics rendering, 3D audio feedback, and interactive menus and buttons.